 Considering all this, a solo deck has to bring a lot of things to the table.
-You need a general good deck that can handle basically 1.5 encounter cards each round, has both strong questing and combat capabilities and you will also need healing, so we probably want at least one Lore hero.
+You need a good general deck that can handle basically 1.5 encounter cards each round, has both strong questing and combat capabilities, and you will also need healing, so we probably want at least one Lore hero.

-Matt mentioned in his article that he used a Trap deck to defeat this quest, and the combination of the Lore sphere and good combat tricks make this seem a good fit for this quest, that has a lot of enemies.
+Matt mentioned in his article that he used a Trap deck to defeat this quest, and the combination of the Lore sphere and good combat tricks make this seem a good fit for this quest, which has a lot of enemies.
 Cause it’s one of my favourite archetypes and doesn’t work against every quest, I thought why not try it as well.
 I brought my favourite Damrod/Pippin/Mablung hero-line up… and lost terribly on my first attempt.
-I just kept revealing locations for the first two rounds, and with rather low willpower I couldn’t make it throught the initial active location Shrouded Hills.
+I just kept revealing locations for the first two rounds, and with rather low willpower, I couldn’t make it through the initial active location, Shrouded Hills.
 So I quickly abandoned the Trap-strategy.
 While I think you can certainly win against this quest, it doesn’t seem optimal for this series where I want to maximize my winning chances and have a chance to handle whatever the encounter deck throws at me.

 I like the idea of a Lore/Tactics line-up, and so I next brought my Eagle deck with Radagast/Gwaihir/Mirlonde.
-Both Radagast and Gwaihir have “not exhausting” or readying abilities, so they can help with both questing and combat against mutiple smaller enemies.
+Both Radagast and Gwaihir have “not exhausting” or readying abilities, so they can help with both questing and combat against multiple smaller enemies.
 This worked well in the early game, but then I encountered two problems: The first was Cold from Angmar, a condition encounter card that blanks the text boxes of damaged characters.
 While this is actually a benefit regarding Gwaihirs passive text (he can now ready at the end of the round), but losing the readying ability on both him and Radagast is just horrible, and my healing cards couldn’t keep up with the damage from the encounter deck.
-The other issue was my threat level, that already started on 30 and gets on stage 1 increased by one more point whenever it becomes night.
+The other issue was my threat level that already started at 30 and on stage 1 gets increased by one more point whenever it becomes night.
 So I hit 50 before I even made it to stage 2.
 I made another attempt switching Mirlonde with Lore Aragorn, adding some starting threat for a reset of my threat later on, but the result was the same.

 I had already brought Aragorn for all those last attempts, and I had to come to this point to remember about one of his toys I didn’t use: Roheryn.
 It’s the Aragorn attachment I probably have used the least, but it seems rather strong for this quest.
-This trusty horse allows you too make an immediate attack against an enemy you optionally engage (which is easy to control at day time), and because these Wargs are rather squishy, you can kill most of them before they even attack and resolve their nasty shadow effects.
+This trusty horse allows you to make an immediate attack against an enemy you optionally engage (which is easy to control at day time).
+Because these Wargs are rather squishy, you can kill most of them before they even attack and resolve their nasty shadow effects.
 That also meant my other heroes didn’t have to help as much with combat, so I focused the deck more on making the Roheryn strategy work consistently and ended up with the following:

 Aragorn is really the focus of this deck.
 The other heroes are in here to provide the resources and card draw to get Roheryn and attack bonuses on him quickly.
 Their abilities aren’t essential after setup, so you don’t mind blanking them with Cold from Angmar.
 Denethor acts alongside Amarthiul as a defender in the early game and can tank the Pack Leader later on when he has a Gondorian Shield (Roheryn gives a tactics icon if you were wondering how we play it).
 Gildor is questing all the time.

-With two pretty hard quests out of the way, I’m looking forward to play something easier, and the next quest from the cycle, Escape from Moun Gram, seems like a welcome break.
+With two pretty hard quests out of the way, I’m looking forward to playing something easier, and the next quest from the cycle, Escape from Moun Gram, seems like a welcome break.
 I might be able to leave some power cards in the binder for once and try something more unique and thematic.